 Thanks to Reveur_etc for submitting this post and for the Patou ID.

 In September 2020 the South Korean singer released a very stylish video for his single Open Mind.
-It’s not common to see perfumes featured in K-Pop music videos, so it was a nice surprise to see them here.
+It’s not common to see fragrances featured in K-Pop music videos, so it was a nice surprise to see them here.

 The first bottle from the left is by Diptyque.
 It’s impossible to tell what fragrance it houses but it could be an eau de parfum, judging from the dark glass.